 BONENT Certification Examinations may be offered at various locations throughout the United States and worldwide, upon request.
 Examinations can be administered anywhere, any time there are five qualified candidates to take the exam.

-The candidates may be a combination of Hemodialysis Technologists/Technicians, Hemodialysis Nurses and Peritoneal Dialysis Nurses.
+The candidates may be a combination of Hemodialysis Technologists/Technicians, BioMedical Technicians, Hemodialysis Nurses, Peritoneal Dialysis Nurses, and Hemodialysis Water Specialists.

-BONENT encourages certification; therefore, proctors are required to be a BONENT-certified nurse or technologist/technician, a physician, a dietitian, or a renal social worker.
+BONENT encourages certification; therefore, proctors are required to be a BONENT-certified nurse, technologist/technician, water specialist, a physician, a dietitian, or a renal social worker.
 These requirements are necessary to prevent any breach of security of the BONENT examination process.

 The following responsibilities apply to the Hosting Facility: